vittorio-pepe/CodeExamples/README.md

 # CodeExamples
-Some example of srcipts created for projects.
+Some examples of srcipts created for projects.